keystonejs/keystone/docs/content/docs/config/lists.md

 ## graphql

-The `graphql` config option allows you to configure certain aspects of the GraphQL API.
+The `graphql` property allows you to configure certain aspects of the GraphQL API.

 Options:

-- `description` (default: `undefined`): Sets the description of the associated GraphQL type in the generated GraphQL API documentation.
+- `description` (default: `undefined`): Sets the description of the associated GraphQL type in the GraphQL schema output.
-  Overrides the list-level `description` config option.
 - `singular`: (default: Singular list key, e.g. `'User'`): Overrides the name used in singular mutations and queries (e.g. `user()`, `updateUser()`, etc).
 - `plural`: (default: Pluralised list key, e.g. `'Users'`): Overrides the name used in multiple mutations and queries (e.g. `users()`, `updateUsers()`, etc).
 - `maxTake` (default: `undefined`): Allows you to specify the maximum `take` number for query operations on this list in the GraphQL API.